 So how did I feel at the end?

 That’s really the important thing isn’t it?
 Did I feel the HEA was right?
 Was I left with a warm and fuzzy feeling or wishing I could get my money back?

-Well, apart from my disappointment about Victoria’s return to Spain I really liked the HEA.
+Well, apart from my disappointment about how Victoria’s return to Spain was handled, I really liked the HEA.
 The final scene with Victoria’s nemesis and Damion was subtle and humourous.
 And yes, the misunderstanding was all cleared up thanks to some simple conversations.